What is the D-Challenge 2025?

 D-Challenge 2025: Who

-Participation in the Challenge is open to novice and experienced data-scientists.
-We are asking you to share this information broadly within your organization in order to assemble the most robust group of participants and competitors.
+Participation in the Challenge is open to novice and experienced scientists.
+We are asking you to share this information broadly within your organization in order to assemble the most robust group of participants and competitors to form a team of up to (6) members.
 Registration is FREE and is open till September 12th, 11:59 PST.

 D-Challenge 2025: Awards

-T1D is a multifactorial disease, opportunities abound for participants to be creative and bold in coming up with hypotheses to submit for prizes totalling $10,000.00.
+T1D is a multifactorial disease, opportunities abound for participants to be creative and bold in coming up with hypotheses to submit for a $10,000.00 prize to one team.

 D-Challenge 2025: How